lingchenmsot/architecture-center/docs/guide/technology-choices/data-store-comparison.md

-# Comparison of data store types.
+# Criteria for choosing a data store

 Azure supports many types of data storage solutions, each providing different features and capabilities.
 This document will lay out the comparison criteria you should use when evaluating a data storage type, and then provide you with a breakdown of what each storage type provides.
 Its goal is to help you determine which data storage types can meet your solution's requirements.